MicrosoftDocs/Viva/Viva/glint/start/comms-checklist.md

 ---
 title: Use the Viva Glint communications checklist
-description: Use Viva Glint curated key questions and considerations to partner with your Communications team to create an effective way to inform your organization about surveys and feedback. ms.author: JudithWeiner
+description: To create an effective way to inform your organization about surveys and feedback, use Viva Glint curated key questions and considerations. ms.author: JudithWeiner
 author: JudyWeiner
 manager: mbarry